hyrise/hyrise/CONTRIBUTING.md

 # The Four Commandments
-1. Thy code (or the beginning of the header file) shalt be the primary method of documentation.
-Comments should be used to explain higher level concepts, but primarily, the code should be explaining itself.
-Part of this is to choose concise, descriptive names.
+1. Thy code shalt be the primary method of documentation.
+Part of this is to choose concise but descriptive names.
+Comments should be used to explain the concept and usage of classes (in the hpp file) and the structure of the algorithms (in the implementation).
-1. Thou shalt program defensively.
+2. Thou shalt program defensively.
 Use Assert wherever it makes sense, use DebugAssert in performance-critical parts (e.g., within hot loops).
 Also, we do not handle exceptions in Hyrise.
 If an invalid state is reached, we crash immediately.
 This makes debugging easier.
 An exception (hihi) to this is user-facing code where we handle, e.g., typos in SQL queries.
-1. Thou shalt reflect on existing code.
+3. Thou shalt reflect on existing code.
 Just as your code is not perfect, neither is the code that people wrote before you.
 Try to improve it as part of your PRs and do not hesitate to ask if anything is unclear.
 Chances are that it can be improved.
-1. Thou shalt properly test thy code.
+4. Thou shalt properly test thy code.
 This includes unit *and* integration tests.
 Try to isolate parts that can be individually tested.

 # C++
 * Use automatic memory management (RAII, smart pointers). `new` and `malloc` are evil words.
+* Be mindful of ownership.
+Not everything needs to be a smart pointer.
+Consider passing around references to the object or references to a shared_ptr instead of copying the shared_ptr.
+Remember that this might not be safe when passing shared_ptrs into, i.e., JobTasks.
 * Use `const` whenever possible.
 Consider variables, methods, pointers, and their pointees.
 * Reduce the size of your hpp files, both in terms of the number of lines and the code complexity.
 This keeps the compilation duration low.
   * Code in hpp files is compiled for every cpp file that includes the header.
 As such, move code to cpp files where possible.
 This often includes templated classes, where it is sometimes possible to implement their code in cpp files.